Bards of Avalon are Bea Martin and David Johnson.

 We have trained in a variety of healing modalities, however, we both found that sound healing has had the most profound impact on our lives.

 Our explorations of sound have led us to learning directly from some of the world’s finest sound healing practitioners including Jonathan Goldman, Tom Kenyon, Chloë Goodchild, Jhadten Jewall and Lyz Cooper.
 We are both qualified British Academy of Sound Therapy Community Soundworkers.

-Over the past twelve years, we have travelled to sacred sites throughout the world, co-creating ceremonies using sound.
+From the day we met, we've travelled to sacred sites throughout the world, co-creating ceremonies using sound.
 This follows the ancient mystical tradition of the Songlines/Perpetual Choirs: to chant praises to the land to enchant it!

 Whilst travelling, people would ask us to make a recording of our sounds.
 Eventually, with divine help and inspiration, we produced an album in 2010, “The Archangel Transmissions”.

 love to share our experiences of sound through workshops, sound baths,

 We enjoy providing practical tools and techniques to